imposter404/Weather_Station/README.md

 ## Overview
 This project is a weather monitoring system built using the **ESP32** microcontroller.
-It collects various environmental data such as `Temperature`, `Humidity`, `Heat Index` and displays the information in real-time.
+It collects various environmental data such as `Temperature`, `Humidity`, `Heat Index` ,`Gas Detector` and displays the information in real-time.